Copart’s Takeover of Hills Motors Under CMA Scrutiny

-Kirstin Baker, chair of the independent panel of experts conducting this Phase 2 investigation, said:
+Kirstin Baker, chair of the CMA’s independent panel, said:

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.